Indian River County School Board votes to approve new mask policy

 The Indian River County School Board met Tuesday night and voted 3-2 to adopt a multi-tiered mask policy that would rely on different masking options depending on the combined daily percentage of student and staff cases in each school.
 5% will mean mandatory masking with only a medical opt-out.

-"Remain in that level of masking for 10 consecutive days," Moore said.
+"Remain in that level of masking for 10 consecutive days," Superintendent Dr. David Moore said.

 It will take effect for K-8 students on Monday, September 20 and for high schools on Wednesday, September 29.